Share a Hug Day – July 30, 2026

 Share a Hug Day FAQs

-What are three types of hugs?
+What are the benefits of hugging?

 How to Observe Share a Hug Day